The Risks and Consequences of Emotional Driving

 Consequences of Emotional Driving

 No one likes experiencing intense emotions behind the wheel.
 The physical and mental stress of extreme anger, worry, or sorrow is exhausting, but the risks and consequences of emotional driving are even worse.
 Intense emotions often evoke physical reactions—such as crying, trembling, or locking your muscles—that make it harder to stay in control of your vehicle.
 Emotional driving might cause you to miss a red light, swerve out of your lane, or cut off other drivers.
 Moreover, high emotions behind the wheel frequently lead to other problems, like distracted driving and road rage.
-Any of these actions can lead to a traffic ticket or a suspended license, in which case you’ll need an SR22 policy to reinstate your license.
+Any of these actions can lead to a traffic ticket or a suspended license, in which case you’ll need an SR22 car insurance policy to reinstate your license.
 SR22 policies change from state to state.
 For example, if you receive an SR22 requirement in Washington, you’ll have to learn the specific laws and details for SR22 insurance in Washington so that you can meet your requirements and reinstate your license.

 How To Stay Calm On the Road